YoshiyaAkiyama/CreateUbuntu/README.md

 # CreateUbuntu
-Creates an Ubuntu using Terraform, and then configures ~/.ssh.config.
-Meant to be used on Mac
+Creates an Ubuntu using Terraform, and then configures `~/.ssh/config` so that ssh can be done easily.
+Meant to be used on Mac.